Kythira – Athens (Piraeus)

 Ferries to Athens

-The earliest Kythira Athens (Piraeus) ferry typically departs Kythira at about 11:15 and the last ferry usually leaves at 15:40.
+The Kythira Athens (Piraeus) ferry typically departs from Kythira at around 13:00.

-There is 2 weekly sailings from Kythira to Athens (Piraeus) provided by SeaJets.
+There is 1 weekly sailing from Kythira to Athens (Piraeus) provided by SeaJets.
 Timetables can change from season to season.

-Currently, are not permitted to board ferries from Kythira to Athens (Piraeus).
+Currently, you can not bring your pets on ferries from Kythira to Athens (Piraeus).

 More routes than anyone else.